craftyjs/craftyjs.github.com/source/tutorial/getting-started/how-crafty-works.md

 I also changed the size of the entity and gave it a color so you can see it.
 You now have a fully runnable game - go ahead and add it to the skeleton from <a href='/tutorial/getting-started/download-and-setup'>Download and setup</a> to see for yourself!

 Entities can react to events that occur in the game.
-Crafty provides a suite of build in events such as EnterFrame, Pause, SceneChange.
-Moving an entity one pixel to the left each frame is achieved by binding a function to the EnterFrame event
+Crafty provides a suite of build in events such as UpdateFrame, Pause, SceneChange.
+Moving an entity one pixel to the left each frame is achieved by binding a function to the UpdateFrame event

 {% highlight javascript %}
-myEnt.bind("EnterFrame", function() {
+myEnt.bind("UpdateFrame", function() {
 	this.x--;
 })
 {% endhighlight %}